Thom Latimer

 Thomas Raymond Latimer (born 6 August 1986) is an English professional wrestler and actor.
 He is signed to the National Wrestling Alliance (NWA), where he is a former one-time NWA Worlds Heavyweight Champion, one-time NWA National Heavyweight Champion, one-time NWA World Television Champion and one-time NWA World Tag Team Champion.

 Latimer began his career in 2002, working on the independent circuit of UK.
-In 2010, he was signed by WWE, where he was assigned to the develomental territory Florida Championship Wrestling.
+In 2010, he was signed by WWE, where he was assigned to the developmental territory Florida Championship Wrestling.
 In FCW, he changed his name to Kenneth Cameron and was part of the stable The Ascension.
 He was released from WWE in 2012.
 From 2014 to 2017, Latimer worked for Total Nonstop Action Wrestling under the ring name Bram, where he is a former one-time TNA King of the Mountain Champion.

 Professional wrestling career

 Early career (2002–2010)

 Latimer was born in August 1986 at Chesterfield Royal Hospital in Chesterfield, Derbyshire, Although Latimer didn't grow up watching professional wrestling, he then discovered a video recording of WrestleMania VIII and later the 1998 King of the Ring and from then on in he was hooked on wrestling.
 Latimer initially debuted in wrestling as a referee in 2002 and eventually began to wrestle with only a little prior training.
 He began wrestling in a small promotion called SCW which later became SWWA in Birmingham where he wrestled as Tom Savage until 2005 when he moved to Harrogate and joined a wrestling school in Leeds run by World of Sport veteran Jeff Kaye.
 He changed his name to Brendon Fraser at a festival called the Bulldog Bash.
 Later in 2005 before a squash match WWE wanted him to change his name, therefore he changed Brendon to Brandon and because he was nicknamed T at Jeff Kaye's wrestling school he put the two together to become Brandon T. In said squash match he teamed up with fellow Jeff Kaye wrestling school member, Chris Chaos to take on Snitsky and Tyson Tomko on Heat on 21 November 2005.
 Latimer debuted for All Star Wrestling on 7 July 2008, losing to Drew McDonald.
-He would spend most of the remaining decade wrestling for ASW until he signs a contract with the WWE.
-His last match was tag team over the top rope elimination match when he teamed with Kid Cool, Shadow Phoenix and Tony Spitfire and lost to Dave Mastiff, Mikey Whiplash, Rampage Brown and Spud.
+He spent most of the remaining decade wrestling for ASW until he signed a contract with the WWE.
+His last match was a tag team over the top rope elimination match, in which he teamed with Kid Cool, Shadow Phoenix and Tony Spitfire and lost to Dave Mastiff, Mikey Whiplash, Rampage Brown and Spud.